codatio/codat-docs/docs/expenses/overview.md

 ## Build with client libraries

-Use our [comprehensive SDKs](/get-started/libraries) to kick-start and simplify your developers' journey automating the collection of your customers' financial data and making an assessment of a small business's financial health and performance.
-The SDKs come in multiple languages and provide sample requests and responses for the full range of lending and underwriting scenarios.
+Use our [comprehensive SDKs](/get-started/libraries) to kick-start and simplify your developers' journey automating the expense management process for your customers.
+The SDKs come in multiple languages and provide sample requests and responses for the full range of spend management scenarios.

 <ClientLibraries productName={"expenses"} />